A Sun-Centered Solar System

 The Heliocentric System

 In a bookcalled On the Revolutions of the Heavenly Bodies (that was publishedas Copernicus lay on his deathbed), Copernicus proposed that the Sun, not theEarth, was the center of the Solar System.
-Such a model is called aHeliocentric orbit speed
+Such a model is called aHeliocentric Orbit

 Retrograde Motion and Varying Brightness of the Planets